benhowell/benhowell.github.com/_drafts/code-revisted.md

 When in doubt, hire Java programmers who are polyglots, who detest large spongy frameworks like J2EE and EJB, and who use Emacs.
 All good rules of thumb.

+Be a life long student.
+Be humble.
+Invite critisism.